a-sh28/code-summariser/README.md

 3. Equivalence Testing - **Blackbox Testing**

 Please refer to the testing document to view more details on testing!
+(Code_Summarizer_Testing.pdf) Worksplit can be found in the same repo as well (WorkSplit.md)